ichko/ichko.github.io/_posts/2020-10-06-emergent-structures-in-robust-message-passing.markdown

 imshow(augmented_imgs)
 ```

-This definition of the augmentation function can yields results like the following:
+This definition of the augmentation function can yields results similar to these:

 <img class="center-image" src="/assets/inverted-ae/kit-cat-augmentation.png" alt="Augmented kit-cat" />

-As we can see a we have a lot of affine variation, as well as shift of perspective.
+We have random affine and perspective transformations.
 The normal noise added before the augmentation
 is also an important component as it leads to the generator learning to generate smoother images.

-For the data we will be using the following generator:
+For the data we will be using the following message generator:

 ```python
 msg_size = 64